 [Pronouns: she/ her/ hers]

-As project director for the public training program, Liz will lead the process to reimagine our public program so it can continue to evolve in deep alignment with our vision and values.
-Together with a team of CompassPoint practice members, she’ll also design and lead a process to develop a core programmatic approach to our entire body of work.
+As project director for the public training program, Liz leads the process to reimagine our trainings so they can continue to evolve in deep alignment with our vision and values.
+Together with a team of CompassPoint practice members, she also designs and leads the process to develop a core programmatic approach to our entire body of work.

 Liz is an avid social justice writer and has been published on Feminist Wire and A-rab.net.
 She is a narrator of a film produced by Freedom Archives on the history of international social justice movements.
-She has served on the board of the Africana Institute of Penn State University and the Arab Resource and Organizing Center in San Francisco, and serves as an Advisory Committee member with the Center for Political Education and a board member of Cooperation Jackson.
+She has served on the board of the Africana Institute of Penn State University, Cooperation Jackson, and the Arab Resource and Organizing Center in San Francisco, and serves as an Advisory Committee member with the Center for Political Education.

 Bachelor of Arts: Psychology and African American Studies